pfptcommunity/psat-api-python/README.md

-# Proofpoint Security Awareness Training Python API Package
+# Proofpoint Security Awareness Training API Package

 Library implements all of the functions of the Emerging Threats API via PHP.